H&J Medical Supplies Education Hub

 Who Is Eligible in New York?

-- Must meet citizenship or immigration status requirements
+• Meet citizenship or immigration status requirements.

-NYS Medicaid covers children, pregnant individuals, low-income adults, seniors (65+), and people with disabilities.
+NYS Medicaid covers children, pregnant individuals, low‑income adults, seniors (65+) and people with disabilities.

 How to Apply & What’s Covered

-You can apply via the NY State of Health marketplace, local DSS, or enrollment assistors.
-Coverage often includes doctor visits, hospital care, prescriptions, labs, and even some forms of long-term care.
+You can apply via the NY State of Health marketplace, your local Department of Social Services (DSS) or through enrollment assistors.
+Coverage often includes doctor visits, hospital care, prescriptions, lab tests and even some forms of long‑term care.
+You must recertify periodically to maintain coverage.

 Coverage for Medical Equipment & Supplies